rodekruis/IBF-system/README.md

 - showing all impact forecast data - either leading to a trigger or not - in the IBF-portal

-3. A [features](./features/) folder describing all feature scenarios in the IBF-system, using Gherking language.

-4. A [docs](./docs) folder with further documentation beyond this readme.

 ## Dependencies

 - The IBF-dashboard will not show meaningful information (or even load correctly) without impact forecast data being uploaded to it.